 The Frailty and Falls in the Community workstream will initially focus on improving the identification of people living in the community at risk of frailty or falls.
 This workstream also supports Health and Social Care Partnerships to test and evaluate new pathways of care that help people at risk of frailty or falls to live healthier lives in the community that would otherwise have been spent in hospital.

 Currently working with Health and Social Care Partnerships in Argyll and Bute, Fife, Glasgow City, North Lanarkshire and South Lanarkshire.
 Other Health and Social Care Partnerships can benefit from the learning by following @LWiC_QI on Twitter, visiting the Living Well in Communities blog and taking part in national learning events.

 NHS boards and Health and Social Care Partnerships

 Examples of effective falls management and prevention range from increasing awareness of falls prevention activities for those that work with older people, identifying individuals at risk, and developing linked pathways to ensure that older people are not taken to Accident & Emergency unnecessarily.

-Evidence suggests that the frail benefit from early interventions to reduce the likelihood of frail, elderly people requiring emergency hospital attention.
+Evidence suggests that people with frailty benefit from early interventions to reduce the likelihood of them requiring emergency hospital attention.
 These interventions include a focus on clinical pathways, exercise and access to multi-disciplinary teams to ensure early and effective discharge from hospital.

-Evidence suggests that integrated urgent care pathways for falls and frailty that focus on triage, assessment, and management, increase the likelihood of people remaining in the community.
+Evidence indicates that integrated urgent care pathways for falls and frailty that focus on triage, assessment, and management increase the likelihood of people remaining in the community.